harini1708/M2-EmbSys/Case Study/1_Requirements/README.md

 Generates sound as the alarm rings
 ## Relay:
 A relay is an electrically operated switch.
 It consists of a set of input terminals for a single or multiple control signals, and a set of operating contact terminals.
 ## Power Supply
 Provides power supply to the controller
+## Keypad
+Keypad is used to set time or alarm

 # HIGH LEVEL REQUIREMENTS
 | ID  |  Description                                      | Status     |